Registration for this event is now CLOSED!

 Throughout human history, people have been dreaming of a perfect world.
 And it should be no surprise that these dreams of a perfect world have often included dreams of perfect foods.
 What may be surprising though is that some of those perfect foods have turned out to be spectacularly delicious!

-Harvard History Professor Joyce Chaplin has teamed with the Down Town Association's Chef Joel Reiss to devise a menu of some of the most delicious of these, ranging from the French Revolution through the Congress of Vienna, and all the way to Chez Panisse (a Utopian project in its own right)—even the bread, Pain Levain (first made in 1789) will have its historical significance.
+Harvard History Professor Joyce Chaplin has teamed with the Down Town Association's new--and superb!-- Chef Joel Reiss to devise a menu of some of the most delicious of these, ranging from the French Revolution through the Congress of Vienna, and all the way to Chez Panisse (a Utopian project in its own right)—even the bread, Pain Levain (first made in 1789) will have its historical significance.
 And, as we enjoy a very special dinner, Professor Chaplin will guide us through the history of what we're enjoying.

 Joyce Chaplin is Harvard University's distinguished James Duncan Phillips Professor of Early American History.
 Her books include The First Scientific American: Benjamin Franklin and the Portrait of Genius, which won the Annibel Jenkins Biography Prize.
 Evan Thomas calls her "a great historian with a fresh eye and a sure touch.
 She is a story teller with keen insight, command of the material, a sense of whimsy, and a flair for portraying human drama."
 Of her most recent book ROUND ABOUT THE EARTH: Circumnavigation from Magellan to Orbit, Walter Isaacson wrote, "Joyce Chaplin shows the interplay of aspirations and technology, from sail and steam to jets and rockets.
 More profoundly, she explores what it means to circle our globe, act on a planetary scale, and encompass, both figuratively and literally the whole earth."
 She is the co-editor of Food in Time and Place.